rails/rails/guides/source/active_support_core_extensions.md

 end
 ```

-### +datetime_format=+
+### `datetime_format=`

 Modifies the datetime format output by the formatter class associated with this logger.
-If the formatter class does not have a +datetime_format+ method then this is ignored.
+If the formatter class does not have a `datetime_format` method then this is ignored.

 ```ruby
 class Logger::FormatWithTime < Logger::Formatter